James Monroe (Ohio politician): Personal life

-He died in Oberlin, Ohio, July 6, 1898 and was interred in Westwood Cemetery.
+He died in Oberlin, Ohio, on July 6, 1898 and was interred in Westwood Cemetery.

 Legacy

 The house in which Monroe and his wife Julia lived when they returned to Oberlin from his consul appointment in Rio de Janeiro is currently preserved as part of the Oberlin Heritage Center.
 The current interior of the house presents decor and information from the 1860s, 1870s, and 1880s, and uses Monroe's commitments to education and the abolition of slavery to highlight important events in the history of the city of Oberlin.